 When you publish a page or pop-up, we’ll automatically track its views and conversions.
 To view your analytics, navigate to the Landing Pages or Conversion Tools > Pop-Ups tab in your account.

-In the list view, we display unique views, opt-ins, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.
+In the list view, we display unique views, conversions, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.

 To see your analytics data in-depth, click any number to jump right into a more detailed view.
 Or, click the graph icon next to your page (as shown in the example above).